 Our approach was to start the official Burley rack that comes with the Piccolo.
 Next, we cut out the attachment point and just enough of the rack to fit perfectly into to the top of the Yuba Mundo rack.
 Finally, the piece was welded directly into the frame.

 Here’s the cut-out attachment point, before being welded in.
 The exact size will depended on which version of Mundo you have.
 Make sure you have enough room on one side to use the “thumb lock”.

-I use a hacksaw to do the cutting.
-With the rack overlayed upside down on the back of the Yuba, I gently cut some lines through the paint of the rack to make where the cuts needed to be.
+I used a hacksaw to do the cutting.
+With the rack overlayed upside down on the back of the Yuba, I gently cut some lines through the paint of the Burley rack to mark where the cuts needed to be.
 Be conservative which how much rack remains.
 I cut mine to the center of cross-beams we would be welding to, instead of edges.
 The welder would use a grinder to quickly shave off a bit of the ends to achieve a perfect fit.

 Next, get ready to weld!

-You’ll need to strip everything off the back of the Mundo.
+You’ll need to strip all the accessories off the back of the Mundo before welding.
 You’ll see that we left on the back tire and the fender.
 The welder used something to protect the fender from the sparks.
-Looks like the photo he shoved a nearby pie tin in there.
+Looks like in the photo he shoved a nearby pie tin in there.

-Although it’s not visible in the photos, the welder also added some beads to the ends of the remaiing crossbar on the Burley rack itself.
-It was designed for this use, and this gives it some extra strength.
-(The joints in the the remaining I-shaped piece of the rack that remain).
+Although it’s not visible in the photos, the welder also added some beads to the ends of the remaining crossbar on the Burley rack itself.
+This gives some extra strength to the joints.

 As you prepare to re-assemble the bike, you’ll note that having a full-length top deck no longer makes sense.
 You can see in the first photo that I cut off the end up of it, eyeballing it using a utility knife.